Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Claims for adjustment must be submitted within 60 days from the date when the decision is received.

 If the deadline for a claim for adjustment falls on a Saturday, Sunday or other holiday, you can submit it on the next business day.
-Your claim must arrive at the Tax Administration by 4.15 pm.
+If you make a claim for adjustment in MyTax, you need to do it by 23:59 on its deadline date.
+If you make a paper-based claim for adjustment, you must send the claim letter early enough to arrive at the Tax Administration by 16:15 on the deadline date.

 2